vmalarczyk/vmalarczyk.github.io/_tabs/projects.md

 <!-- Intro Text -->
 <div style="font-family: 'Fira Mono', 'Courier New', Courier, monospace; font-size: 1.02rem; line-height: 1.5; margin-bottom: 2rem;">
   My interests surround the intersection of fundamental fluid mechanics, thermo- and aerodynamics, and high-fidelity experimentation.
-Here are some things I'm looking into or previously worked on:
+Here are some things I'm looking into or have previously worked on:
 </div>

 <!-- Project Cards Container -->